11 Essential Brian Setzer Songs

 # 1 – The House Is Rockin

 Brian Setzer took on the ultimate guitar blues boogie rock song and hit a home run with this one.
 From the opening guitar lick to Brian Setzer’s vocals on the first verse, this one begins smoking early.
 When the big band steps up to the plate, the fireworks ignite like a New York Macy’s Fourth of July celebration.
 The great Stevie Ray Vaughan tune “The House Is Rockin,” was released on Brian Setzer’s Guitar Slinger album in 1996.
-The album was produced by Phil Ramone.
+Phil Ramone produced the album.
 Picking an essential Brian Setzer songs list was no easy task.
 However, choosing this great song to appear in the number one spot was what we believe to be, quite justified.

 DMCA.com Protection Status